Table of Contents

 Conviction of some traffic violations require suspension of driving privileges.
 Those offenses include drunk driving (DUI/DWI), driving without insurance, and leaving the scene of an accident.
 Under many circumstances, driving while driving privileges have been suspended require additional periods of suspension and, sometimes, even jail.
 Even your more mundane traffic convictions, like disregarding a stop sign, or a traffic signal, or speeding, will cause license suspensions if they sufficiently raise the level of points for moving violations.

 Municipal court judges are appointed by the local municipality.
 Their terms of service are three years.
 In theory, these judges impartially weigh the evidence.
 In theory, where doubt as to guilt or innocence exists, these judges resolve that doubt in favor of the defendant's innocence.
-And most New Jersey municipal court judges do exactly that.
-Some do not.
+Many New Jersey municipal court judges do exactly that; many do not.

 Metuchen was the exception.
 It refused to reappoint the late Judge James Bayard Smith, citing Judge Smith's insufficient levying of fines for Borough coffers.
 This despite the fact that Judge Smith had previously distinguished himself as president of both the Middlesex County Bar Association and the Middlesex County Municipal Judges Association.
 This despite the fact that Judge Smith was a retired full army colonel, having served in Southeast Asia, and having received the Vietnam Service Medal.
 It was in this manner that Metuchen chose to honor America's finest.